 KEYS TO THE GROOVE 2.0 unites three artists whose individual careers reflect international distinction and whose collective chemistry is grounded in long-standing trust, shared musical values, and deep listening.

-Pianist Lannie Battistini is a multi-GRAMMY®, multi-Latin GRAMMY®, and multi-Global Music® Award–winning pianist, producer, and recording engineer whose work sits at the intersection of Latin jazz tradition and contemporary expression.
-As CEO of Hands in Motion Music Productions, Battistini has cultivated a sound defined by lyrical clarity, rhythmic depth, and spiritual attentiveness.
-His pianism favors invitation over exhibition—creating musical environments where groove emerges through listening, restraint, and intention rather than excess.
+Pianist Lannie Battistini is a multi-GRAMMY®, Latin GRAMMY®, and multi-Global Music® Award–winning pianist, producer, Arranger, composer and recording engineer whose work bridges the rich tradition of Latin jazz with contemporary expression.
+As Founder and CEO of Hands In Motion Music School & Productions, Battistini has cultivated a distinctive musical voice shaped by his formal education at Berklee College of Music and defined by lyrical clarity, rhythmic depth, and spiritual attentiveness.
+His pianism favors invitation over exhibition, creating musical landscapes where groove emerges through deep listening, restraint, and intention rather than excess.

 Bassist Dr. José Valentino is a multi-Latin GRAMMY®, EMMY®, and multi-Global Music® Award–winning composer, flutist, multi-instrumentalist, and producer whose artistry spans bass guitar, flute, and saxophone.
 Equally grounded in performance and scholarship, Valentino serves as a professor of Music Business and Entrepreneurship at the University of Florida, where he leads nationally recognized initiatives in creative enterprise.
 His musical approach treats composition and bass playing as narrative tools—shaping space, momentum, and dialogue within the ensemble.